Chart Color Schemes

 Ashmore has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Ashmore's population is estimated at around 13,072 as of Nov 2025.
-This reflects an increase of 657 people (5.3%) since the 2021 Census, which reported a population of 12,415 people.
-The change is inferred from the resident population of 12,935 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 297 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,913 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Population growth for the area was primarily driven by overseas migration.
+Based on AreaSearch's analysis of ABS population updates for the broader area, as of November 2025, Ashmore's estimated population is around 12,878.
+This reflects an increase of 463 people since the 2021 Census, which reported a population of 12,415.
+The change is inferred from AreaSearch's estimation of the resident population at 12,820 following examination of the ABS's latest ERP data release in June 2024, combined with an additional 297 validated new addresses since the Census date.
+This results in a population density ratio of 1,885 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Overseas migration was primarily driving this growth during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-As we examine future population trends, an above median population growth of national non-metropolitan areas is projected, with Ashmore expected to increase by 1,864 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 12.3% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023, based on 2021 data, are used.
+However, these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied when utilised.
+Future population trends project an above median growth for national non-metropolitan areas.
+By 2041, the Ashmore statistical area is expected to increase by 1,864 persons, reflecting a total increase of 14.0% over the 17 years.

 Frequently Asked Questions - Population